Calculator5329/Calculator5329.github.io/README.txt

-This is the code for my personal portfolio website.
+# My Portfolio
+This is a website that hosts my portfolio of projects and provides links to my GitHub and LinkedIn.